guarrasi1995/Twitter-Elections/README.md

 4 PLOT POPULAR RETWEETS

 On the x axis we have the number of hours passed and on the y axis the number of favorites reached or retweets achieved.
-We can see that  ___ è il partito che ha il tweet che a riscosso più successo per i favorites e ___  è il partito che ha il tweet che a riscosso più successo per i retweets.
-Osservando però i tweet più cliccati non si può dedurre nulla di concreto anche se (oppure visto che) prima  ___  era il partito che di media avrebbe vinto le elezioni.
+We can see that  ___ is the party that has the tweet that is the most successful for the favorites and ___ is the party that has the tweet that is the most successful for retweets.
+Observing the most clicked tweets, however, you can not deduce anything concrete even if (or since) before ___ was the party that media would have won the election.

 # Text Analysis